BytesClub/BytesClub.github.io/TLoC.md

 6. Communication is an important part of collaborative work.
 So try to be active as much as possible on our [gitter channel](https://gitter.im/Bytes_Club/General).
 7. We will review work progress and our goals in every week or so, according your mentor.
 8. The timeline is fixed and we are strict about our [Contribution Guidelines](/contributing/).
+9. Make sure you have some prior contributions to the projects you are planning to contribute during this period, it will be easier for you to get selected if you have prior knowledge about the codebase.

 ### Prizes